Akhil-s28/Calculater/README.md

+# Calculater
-This is a project on Html , CSS and JavaScript.
+This is a project on Html , CSS and JavaScript Uplode by git.
 <br>
 Author - Akhil Shrivastava